-"Fund" means the series of the Trust described in this SAI: Strive U.S. Energy ETF.
+"Fund" means a series of the Trust described in this SAI: Strive 500 ETF.

-"Fund Deposit" means the In-Kind Creation Basket and Cash Component necessary to purchase a Creation Unit from a Fund.
+"Fund Deposit" means the In-Kind Creation Basket and Cash Component necessary to purchase a Creation Unit from the Fund.

 "Fund Redemption" means the In-Kind Redemption Basket and Cash Redemption Amount received in connection with the redemption of a Creation Unit.